 Times of caring for someone can offer profound opportunities for personal growth and transformation but is often fraught with difficulties as we are confronted by our own fears and struggles.

-Participants will learn and experience mindfulness meditation and compassionate reflection skills to inform and nurture their own self-care and capacity to be present with another during times of difficulty.
-Through a contemplative approach to caring within an atmosphere of acceptance, non-judgment and compassionate presence, the carer, cared for and families can reconnect with their own sources of strength, meaning and hope bringing healing and a greater sense of peace for all.
+Participants will experience and develop mindfulness meditation and compassionate reflection skills to nurture their own self-care and capacity to be present with another during times of difficulty.
+Through a contemplative approach to caring within an atmosphere of acceptance, non-judgment and compassionate presence, the carer and cared for can reconnect with their own sources of strength, meaning and hope bringing healing and a greater sense of peace for all.

-Duration: 8 weeks, 1 session per week of 2 to 2.5 hours
+Duration: 8 weeks, 1 session per week of 2.5 hours

 Group size: min 6 – max 12